Daoud-Daoud/answer-essay-questions-on-screen-using-gemini/README.md

 🎯 Ideal for instantly solving MCQs that appear on your screen—just hit a hotkey!

 🚀 Features
   ✅ Screen Capture Grabs the visible area of your screen (excluding the taskbar/header).

   ✅ OCR (Optical Character Recognition) Uses Tesseract to extract text from the screenshot.

   ✅ Gemini AI IntegrationSends the extracted text to Gemini AI and fetches a likely answer.

   ✅ Overlay Notification Pops up the answer on your screen for a few seconds.

   ✅ Hotkey Trigger Press Ctrl + Shift + Q anytime to activate.

 🛠️ Setup
   1️⃣ Install Tesseract OCR Download and install from tesseract-ocr/tesseract

     Default install path: C:\Program Files\Tesseract-OCR\tesseract.exe

   If installed elsewhere, edit the TESSERACT_PATH in main.py.

-2️⃣ Install Python Dependencies bash
+2️⃣ Install Python Dependencies
-Copy
-Edit

   pip install -r requirements.txt

 3️⃣ Set Up Gemini API Get your Gemini API Key from Google.

   Set it as an environment variable before running:

-bash
-Copy
-Edit
   set GEMINI_API_KEY=your_actual_api_key_here python main.py
   🔒 Or replace "YOUR_GEMINI_API_KEY" directly in the code (not recommended for security).

 4️⃣ Run The Script
-bash
-Copy
-Edit
   python main.py
   Press Ctrl + Shift + Q
   ➤ Captures screen → Extracts text → Gets answer → Displays overlay!

 🔐 Security Tips
   ❗ Never commit your real API key to GitHub
   ✅ Use environment variables or secrets management tools instead.

 💻 Requirements
   Windows OS
   Uses ImageGrab, win10toast, and other Windows-specific tools.

 Python 3.7+